Covid-19 Updates

 Your Name

 Your primary/legal name is the default name the University of Minnesota uses in communications and reporting.
-However, you can set a preferred name or degree name in the MyU: My info tab.
+However, you can set a preferred name or diploma name in the MyU: My info tab.

-To update your legal name on your University record, please complete the Legal Name And/Or Gender (Sex) Change form and return it, along with the required documentation, to the listed address on the form.
+If you want to change your legal name, please complete the Legal Name And/Or Gender (Sex) Change form, along with the required documentation (court order, marriage certificate, certification of naturalization, international students only can submit a passport/visa).
 Please allow up to seven business days for processing.

 You may contact the U Card Office after your preferred or primary/legal name change has been processed to find out how to obtain a new card.